AzureWoods/faceRecognition-yolo-facenet/README.md

 * Python: 3.x
 * tensorflow-gpu: 1.13.1

-We successfully build this system in windows, but we are not sure if it will work under other operating system like Linux or Mac OS.
+We have successfully built this system in windows, but we are not sure if it will work under other operating system like Linux or Mac OS.
 However, all the repos we refer to can work under Linux, so we think Linux is also available.

 ## Usage